scenerystack/community/docs/reference/api/scenery/WebGLNode.md

 (readonly)

 Return code from painter.paint() when nothing was painted to the WebGL context.
+NOTE: these constants are duplicated in WebGLNodeDrawable to reduce circular references
+      If changing, please change them there also!

 #### PAINTED_SOMETHING {: #PAINTED_SOMETHING data-toc-label='PAINTED_SOMETHING' }

 (readonly)

 Return code from painter.paint() when something was painted to the WebGL context.
+NOTE: these constants are duplicated in WebGLNodeDrawable to reduce circular references
+      If changing, please change them there also!